-In order to comply with the above policy, any existing larger site allocations (check if this applies to any) coming forward to the planning application stage should be sub-divided into smaller development parcels of 20 dwellings or fewer, each with their own unique neighbourhood feel and character, reflecting and integrating with the immediate area.
+In order to comply with the above policies, any existing larger site allocations coming forward to the planning application stage should be sub-divided into smaller development parcels of 20 dwellings or fewer, each with their own unique neighbourhood feel and character, reflecting and integrating with the immediate area.
 Future site allocations and applications for planning permission should not exceed 20 homes per development site.